snknitin/CodeChallenge/README.md

 ## Preprocessing

-    Attribute with few missing values was removed in the cancer dataset and imputed with the median in the housing data
+    Attribute with few missing values was removed in the cancer dataset and imputed with the median in the housing data.
+I used pandas for data preprocessing